turki-alsulaimani1/Data-Science-Blog/README.md

     - Anconda
     - nltk

-     - install in the not book using the command:
+          install in the not book using the command: nltk.download()
-     - nltk.download()

     - wordcloud

+          install in the not book using the command:
           !python -m pip install wordcloud

   - using the following Packeges:
     - pandas